shivagyawali/covid19/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Installing the project on local machine

 ```
 npm install